Sustainable Agriculture Institute

-Our anti-discrimination policy explains how we prevent discrimination and protect our employees, customers and stakeholders from offensive and harmful behaviors.
-This policy supports our overall commitment to create a safe and happy workplace for everyone.
+Our anti-discrimination policy explains how we prevent discrimination and protect our employees, customers, and stakeholders from offensive and harmful behaviors.
+This policy supports our overall commitment to creating a safe and happy workplace for everyone.

 Our company complies with all anti-discrimination laws, including [Title VII of the Civil Rights Act of 1964, Americans with Disabilities Act (ADA) and Age Discrimination in Employment Act (ADEA.)]
 We explicitly prohibit offensive behavior (e.g. derogatory comments towards colleagues of a specific gender or ethnicity.)

 This policy applies to all employees, contractors, visitors, customers, and stakeholders.

 Discrimination is any negative action or attitude directed toward someone because of protected characteristics, like race and gender.